What is facet joint arthrosis?

-When we consider the term “facet joint arthrosis”, we’re focusing on the joints that are particular to the spine.
+When we consider the term facet joint arthrosis, we’re focusing on the joints that are particular to the spine.
 Facet joints connect vertebrae to one another and are surrounded by cartilage and a synovial membrane that secretes synovial fluid, keeping the joints working like a well-oiled hinge.
 As the cartilage weakens, however, joint movement can become extremely difficult.
-Loss of flexibility, mobility, and the painful feeling of bone grinding against bone are just a few of the symptoms that can arise due to facet joint arthrosis.
+Loss of flexibility, mobility and the painful feeling of bone grinding against bone are just a few of the symptoms that can arise due to facet joint arthrosis.

-Your doctor may send you to a rheumatologist, a doctor who specializes in diseases of the joints.
-You could also consult an orthopedist, a specialist in musculoskeletal conditions.
-Don’t forget that, aside from your medical doctors, other professionals may be able to offer advice on this debilitating disease, such as acupuncturists, chiropractors, physical therapists, and yogis.
+Your doctor may send you to a rheumatologist, a specialist in diseases of the joints.
+You could also consult an orthopedist — a specialist in musculoskeletal conditions.
+Don’t forget, aside from your medical physicians, other professionals may be able to offer advice on this debilitating disease, such as acupuncturists, chiropractors, physical therapists and yogis.